GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

    Simulation result of fracture slip

-The figure below shows a comparison between the GEOSX predictions (marks) and the corresponding literature work (solid curves) for the normal traction and slip distributions along the horizontal fracture and opening of the vertical fracture.
-One can observe that the GEOSX can reliably capture the mechanical interactions between two intersected fractures, which are in excellent agreement with the literature work.
+The figure below compares the results from GEOSX (marks) and the corresponding literature reference solution (solid curves) for the normal traction and slip distributions along the horizontal fracture and opening of the vertical fracture.
+GEOSX reliably captures the mechanical interactions between two intersected fractures and shows excellent agreement with the reference solution.

 .. plot::